School of Business

 - Master of Science in Accounting

-- Master of Science in Business Analytics (online or on campus)
+- Master of Science in Applied Artificial Intelligence and Business Analytics (online or on campus)

 - Master of Science in Organizational Leadership (online)